Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - 7 cycles of VAI (vincristine, actinomycin D and ifosfamide) and radiotherapy treatment to the lungs or

-- 1 cycle of high dose busulphan and melphalan chemotherapy, followed by a stem cell transplant and no radiotherapy
+- 1 cycle of high dose busulphan and melphalan chemotherapy, followed by a

 If you are having a stem cell transplant, you will have it the day after chemotherapy has finished.
 This means the stem cells collected from you at the beginning of treatment will be given back through a drip into your central line.

 If you are in group 4, your cancer has spread to places other than the lungs.
 The commonest sites for spread are other bones and, or the bone marrow.
 After the initial chemotherapy, your treatment will be decided on an individual basis.
 You may be offered treatment as part of another trial.

 Before your treatment, you will have a biopsy of your cancer.
 The researchers may also ask your permission to keep samples of your cancer to use in future research into the causes and behaviour of this type of cancer.
 Before, during and after your treatment, you will have a number of tests.
 These include